Chad N. Walker: Career

-Then in 2014, he made I Am Big Bird: The Caroll Spinney Story along with Dave LaMattina.
-The film has received generally favorable reviews.
-In 2014, he won the Audience Choice Award for the Best Documentary at Cinéfest Sudbury International Film Festival for the film.
+In 2014, Walker and LaMattina premiered I Am Big Bird: The Caroll Spinney Story at Hot Docs Canadian International Documentary Festival.
+The film earned an 84% Fresh rating on Rotten Tomatoes, and was awarded the Audience Choice Award for the Best Documentary at Cinéfest Sudbury International Film Festival.
+Tribeca Film acquired the documentary, releasing it theatrically and on demand in 2015.